Salt Lake City

 *Note: Collision and comprehensive motorcycle insurance are usually required if you financed your motorcycle.
 Even if it is not required, it is an important coverage to have—imagine having to repair or replace your bike after an accident or if it is stolen.

-Motorcycle insurance can help protect you if something goes wrong, but it is better to ride smart and avoid accidents all together.
+Motorcycle insurance near you can help protect you if something goes wrong, but it is better to ride smart and avoid accidents all together.
 Here are a few tips to keep you and your bike safe.

 Always wear a helmet and proper safety gear.
 Remember that while all black may look cool, brighter colors are more noticeable.
 Proper safety gear reduces the chance of injuries, protects you from the elements, and makes you more noticeable.